Parry-Parry/LightChain/README.md

 ### The Notion of a Chain

 We have two main abstractions in Lightchain.
-Chains are composed of links.
+Chains are composed of Links.
 A Link is always defined explicitly, whereas a Chain is generally implicit.

 * Link: An atomic component of a system, its internals may be accessed but generally will only use __call__
 * Chain: Multiple links, a chain can mix sequential and branching components to model any desired behaviour